Kevinpen/SNPgrou/README.md

 ```
 The result shows snp10002 has the highest gScore and geneSNP data has higher score compared to geneSNP2, consistent with the visualization.

 The result of gws function using hapData, is the a computation of genome-wide gScores of every loci, return an object of class "gScore".
-The values of these gScores can be viewed by running summary.gws(gScores); if using plot.gws(gScore) to plot the gScores, the result will be like:
+The values of these gScores can be viewed by running summaryGws(gScores); if using plotGws(gScore) to plot the gScores, the result will be like:
 ![](./inst/extdata/Rplot_GWS.png)

 ## Things to do